daronphang/programming-resources/architectures/API/REST/contraints.md

 ## Key Constraints

+If a service violates any constraint, it cannot strictly be referred to as RESTful.

 ### Client-Server

 Client and server should be separate from each other and allowed to evolve individually and independently.